Commerce fields and mapping

 Field management flow in Coveo for Commerce | Coveo for Commerce

-1. Create your Catalog source and index your commerce items.
+1. Create your Catalog source.

 3. Define your catalog configuration.
 You’ll be required to:

-1. Choose the metadata keys that uniquely identifies your products, variants, and availabilities.
+1. Choose the metadata keys that uniquely identify your products, variants, and availabilities.
 It’s important to choose the metadata keys that hold the unique identifiers of items as opposed to the Coveo fields.
 For example, if your metadata key for the unique identifier of a product is product_code, you must choose the product_code metadata key as the product identifier, not the ec_product_id field.

 product-code metadata in catalog configuration| Coveo for Commerce